Geotab Drives Industry Standard in Electric Vehicle Fleet Management with Data Intelligence Solutions for Over 300 EV Makes and Models

 Company opens Automotive Innovation and Research Hub in High Wycombe, England to support a cleaner and more sustainable future for transportation

-LAS VEGAS and TORONTO, April 13, 2023 /PRNewswire/ - Geotab Inc. ("Geotab") is revolutionizing the way electric vehicles are managed with its comprehensive telematics and data intelligence solutions.
-Geotab's platform provides near real time data on battery charge, range, energy and fuel usage and charging history for over 300 different EV makes and models, making it the global leader in EV telematics.
+LONDON, April 13, 2023 /PRNewswire/ -- Geotab Inc. ("Geotab") is revolutionising the way electric vehicles are managed with its comprehensive telematics and data intelligence solutions.
+Geotab's platform provides near real-time data on battery charge, range, energy and fuel usage and charging history for over 300 different EV makes and models, making it the global leader in EV telematics.

 "We understand how the quality and richness of the data captured from the vehicle can define the success of analytics that support the fleet's operations and sustainability program, which is why access to comprehensive data insights is critical," added Neil Cawse, CEO of Geotab.
 "Our world-class EV support is a differentiator, and we are proud to lead the industry in this area."